Self-Supervised Learning for Recommender Systems: A Survey: Conclusion

 \ifCLASSOPTIONcaptionsoff

-\fi \begin{IEEEbiography}[{ }]{Junliang Yu} received his B.S. and M.S degrees in Software Engineering from Chongqing University, China.
-Currently, he is a third-year Ph.D. candidate at the School of Information Technology and Electrical Engineering, the University of Queensland.
-His research interests include recommender systems, social media analytics, and self-supervised learning. \end{IEEEbiography}
+\fi \begin{IEEEbiography}[{ }]{Junliang Yu} completed his B.S. and M.S degrees at Chongqing University, and PhD degree at The University of Queensland.
+Currently, he is a postdoctoral research fellow at the School of Information Technology and Electrical Engineering, the University of Queensland.
+His research interests include recommender systems, data-centric AI, tiny machine learning, and self-supervised learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Hongzhi Yin} is an associate professor and ARC Future Fellow at the University of Queensland.
 He received his Ph.D. degree from Peking University, in 2014.
 His research interests include recommendation system, deep learning, social media mining, and federated learning.
 He is currently serving as Associate Editor/Guest Editor/Editorial Board for ACM Transactions on Information Systems (TOIS), ACM Transactions on Intelligent Systems and Technology (TIST), etc. \end{IEEEbiography}